ai4eu/ai4eu-chatbot/README.md

 source ./scripts/conda-activate.sh
 ```

-In order to run the chatbot you will need the following packages
+In order to run the chatbot you will need the following packages:

 - **deeppavlov**